 Is Smart DNS Legal?

-What Channels Can I Unblock with Smart DNS?
+What Channels Can Smart DNS Unblock?

 The number of geo-restricted channels you can access with Smart DNS solely depends on which Smart DNS proxy service you are using.

 - American Netflix